zokugun/vscode-explicit-folding/README.md

 ### Regex Syntax

-Via VSCode's editor, the extension supports [ES2018 regexes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
+Via VSCode's editor, the extension supports [ES2018 regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

-In addition, the following PCRE2 syntaxes are supported:
+Additionally, the following aspects of PCRE2 syntax are supported:

 - `(?i)x`: `x` becomes case insensitive
 - `(?i:x)y`: only `x` is case insensitive

-## Wilcard Exclusions
+## Wildcard Exclusions

-By default, the wilcard rule, like the following, are applied to all languages.
+By default, the wildcard rule, like the following, are applied to all languages.
 ```
 "explicitFolding.rules": {
     "*": {